emafree/f2-commander/docs/testing.md

  - delete it, confirm,
  - an error message is shown to the user indicating that the file does not exist.

+ - Delete '..' entry, nothing happens (copy dialog does not open).

 **TODO**: Remote delete behavior (no Trash, hard delete).